Mike Benevides

 Mike Benevides (born May 3, 1968) is a professional Canadian football coach who is currently serving as the defensive coordinator for the BC Lions of the Canadian Football League (CFL).
 Benevides was the head coach for the Lions from 2012 though 2014.
 He has also been the defensive coordinator and assistant head coach for the Edmonton Eskimos and defensive coordinator for the Ottawa Redblacks.
 He played college football at the defensive tackle position for the Bakersfield College Renegades before transferring to York University to play for the Yeomen.

 Professional career

 Calgary Stampeders

 Benevides began his coaching career with the Calgary Stampeders in 2000 as a defensive assistant.
 He spent the following two seasons as the Stampeders' special teams and linebackers coach.

 BC Lions

 Benevides then became the special teams and linebackers coach for the BC Lions in 2003.
 He was eventually promoted to defensive coordinator and eventually head coach in 2012.
 Benevides spent three seasons with the Lions as the team's head coach, winning 33 games and losing 21.
 Under his leadership the Lions made the playoffs each season, but lost every time.
-Following the 2014 season he was released by the Lions on November 20, 2014.
+Following the 2014 season he was fired by the Lions on November 20, 2014.